xlwings/xlwings/docs/pro/server/server.rst

 * For Desktop Excel, you can run the web server locally and call the respective function
     * from VBA (requires the add-in installed) or
     * from Office Scripts
 * For the cloud-based spreadsheets, you have to run this on a web server that can be reached from Google Sheets or Excel on the web, and you have to paste the xlwings JavaScript module into the respective editor.
-How this all works, will be shown in detail under :ref:`Cloud-based development with Gitpod`.
+How this all works, will be shown in detail under :ref:`pro/server/server:Cloud-based development with Gitpod`.

 The next section shows you how you can play around with the xlwings Server on your local desktop before we'll dive into developing against the cloud-based spreadsheets.